pimlie/nuxt-matomo/README.md

 <script>
   export default {
-    // the matomo function is binded to the tracker matomo (from, to, store) {
+    // the matomo function is bound to the Matomo tracker
+    // (this function is called before the page component is initiliazed) matomo (from, to, store) {
       this.setCustomVariable(1, 'VisitorType', 'Special Member')
     },
+    // return false if you want to manually track here matomo (from, to, store) {
+      this.setDocumentTitle('my title')
+      this.trackPageView()
+      return false
+    },
     // or let the function return an object matomo (from, to, store) {
-      return {
+      // this object is merged with the object returned by a global middleware,
+      // use the object key to override properties from the middleware return {
         someVar: ['setCustomVariable', 1, 'VisitorType', 'Special Member']
       }